coffee4coder/Projects-Mini/Calendar-System.md

 * Automatically adjusts for leap years, adding 29 days to February when applicable.

-* Clearly labels each month and displays days in a formatted grid, with each week beginning on Sunday.
+* Clearly labels each month and displays days in a formatted grid, each week beginning on Sunday.

 <br>